githubnext/copilot-workspace-user-manual/vscode.md

     <img src="./images/vscode/ghcw-clone-or-open-folder.png" title="Image of clone or open folder notification" width="200px">

 Once syncing has begun, your local repository will switch to GitHub Copilot Workspace tracking branch with a `ghcw-session` prefix as you can see in the status bar.
+This is a temporary branch for this session, so you should **not** push your local changes.

 <img src="./images/vscode/ghcw-branch-example.png" title="Image of branch in status bar" width="250px">

-Any edits make to the local files will be synced back to the web session.
+Any edits make to the local files will be automatically synced back to the web session.
+You only have to save a local file and your change will be visible within a few seconds online (no need to push anything).
 This allows you to use the full power of VS Code with GitHub Copilot Workspace.

 However, if you picked a session that doesn't yet have an implementation with updated files to start syncing, you'll be notified that you can start syncing once you [have an implementation](#planning-and-implementing).